gecicidegisken/darcy/README.md

 # terminal-themed-website
-A terminal themed website created on behalf of Mr. Darcy.
+A terminal website looks like a simple terminal created on behalf of Mr. Darcy.
+Check out the website and try the terminal [here.](https://gecicidegisken.github.io/terminal-themed-website/)